teapotlaboratories/bwlr1c/readme.md

 By using an STM32WLE MCU, the device is capable of multi-year operation before changing the batteries

 Teapot BWLR1C is part of  [Teapot open-hardware project](https://github.com/teapotlaboratories).

+## Disclaimer
+- The 1KM range is based on [AERQ - Air Quality Monitoring](https://www.seeedstudio.com/blog/2022/04/27/monitoring-indoor-air-pollutants-the-silent-issue-for-smart-city-iot-using-seeed-lora-e5-and-fusion-pcba/) design, but have not been tested on this device yet
+- The position of the BME680 sensor on the board might not be the most efficient

 ## Specification